 A pocket-sized powerhouse of British gymnastics, she stormed the 2014 Commonwealth Games with four gold medals and helped usher in a new team era.

-At just 4'5", Claudia Fragapane defied expectations with explosive power and a charismatic floor presence that made her a standout in British gymnastics.
-Her star exploded at the 2014 Commonwealth Games in Glasgow, where she delivered a stunning performance, capturing gold in the team event, all-around, floor exercise, and vault.
-This quadruple triumph made her the first English woman to win four golds at a single Commonwealth Games in over 80 years.
-Fragapane was a central figure in a transformative period for British women's gymnastics.
-In 2015, she was part of the history-making squad that won Great Britain's first-ever women's team medal at the World Championships, a bronze.
-She later added an individual world bronze on floor in 2017, cementing her status as one of the country's most successful gymnasts.
-Her career, though challenged by injuries, demonstrated that elite gymnastics was no longer the sole domain of willowy athletes, celebrating dynamism in a compact frame.
+Claudia Fragapane captured four gold medals at the 2014 Commonwealth Games in Glasgow—team, all-around, floor exercise, and vault.
+At just 4'5", she became the first English woman to win four golds at a single Commonwealth Games in over 80 years.
+In 2015, she helped Great Britain win its first-ever women's team medal at the World Championships, a bronze.
+She added an individual world bronze on floor in 2017.
+Fragapane's career, though challenged by injuries, demonstrated that elite gymnastics was no longer the sole domain of willowy athletes.
+Born in 1997, she celebrated dynamism in a compact frame during a transformative period for British women's gymnastics.

 1997–2012